 - Suggest an independent property valuation: Advise buyers to obtain an independent property valuation to ensure they are aware of the current market value and are not overpaying.

-Provide a CMA to give buyers a better understanding of the property’s value based on recent sales of similar homes in the area.
+- Provide a comparative market analysis (CMA): Provide a CMA to give buyers a better understanding of the property’s value based on recent sales of similar homes in the area.

-Recommend a thorough home inspection to uncover any potential issues with the property that could affect its value or require costly repairs.
+- Suggest your client complete a home inspection: Recommend a thorough home inspection to uncover any potential issues with the property that could affect its value or require costly repairs.

 Navigating the complexities of assumable mortgages can be challenging for both buyers and sellers.
 However, with the right strategies and support, loan officers can turn these challenges into opportunities.
 By educating clients about the benefits and limitations of assumable mortgages, assisting with qualification and financial planning, and providing expert guidance throughout the process, loan officers can help their clients make informed decisions in a difficult market.